 S/NS Satisfactory/Non-Satisfactory.
 A graduate student, with the approval of the Graduate Program Coordinator or Supervisory Committee Chairperson, may elect to be graded S/NS in any numerically-graded course for which he or she is eligible.
 If a student does not so elect, then he/she will be graded on a numerical basis.
 If approval is granted the student must elect the S/NS option either when registering or no later than the end of the seventh week of the quarter.
 The instructor shall submit a numeric grade to the Registrar, who shall convert grades of 2.7 and above to S and grades lower than 2.7 to NS.

 CR/NC Credit/No Credit.
 With the approval of the faculty in the academic unit, any course may be designated for grading on the credit/no-credit basis by notice in the appropriate Time Schedule.
 For such courses, the instructor submits a grade of CR or NC to be recorded by the Registrar's Office for each student in the course at the end of the quarter.
 All courses numbered 600, 601, 700, 750, and 800 may be graded with a decimal grade, CR/NC, or N at the instructor's option.

 W Withdrawal.
 Official withdrawal from a course may be done on MyUW through the second week of the quarter.
 During the first two weeks of the quarter no entry is made on the permanent academic record.
 The third week through the seventh week of the quarter, a W, and week designation, is recorded on the transcript.

-HW Hardship Withdrawal.
+HW Hardship Withdrawal (through Winter 2020).
 Grade assigned when a graduate student is allowed a hardship withdrawal from a course after the second week of the quarter.

 Unofficial withdrawal from a course shall result in a grade of 0.0.